Havre, Montana: History

 Originally named "Bullhook Bottoms", the town held a series of meetings to determine a new name.
 The original settlers were given the final decision, and due to a strong French influence, the town was renamed "Havre".
 To decide on a new name, the town held a meeting.
 Though that first meeting ended in a brawl, the second meeting was more successful.
-There, the citizenry agreed that only the original five homesteaders, Gus Decelles, Exor Pepin (nephew of Simon Pepin), Tom McDevitt, Joe Demars and Charlie Goutchie would be allowed to vote.
+There, the citizenry agreed that only the original five homesteaders, Gus Decelles, Exzelia James Pepin (nephew of Simon Pepin), Tom McDevitt, Joe Demars and Charlie Goutchie would be allowed to vote.
 After several suggestions, including "France" to acknowledge their common heritage, Gus Decelles then suggested Havre after his parents’ hometown of Le Havre, France.
 "Havre", which means "the haven or harbor", won the vote.

 Simon Pepin (1840–1914), the "Father of Havre", was born in Quebec and emigrated to Montana in 1863, where he became a contractor, furnishing supplies for the construction of Fort Custer, Fort Assinniboine, and Fort Maginnis.
 Pepin purchased ranch land near Fort Assinniboine.
 When James J. Hill built the Great Northern Railway across northern Montana, he built several locomotive shops on property Pepin owned at the site of Havre.
 Pepin became a major contributor to Havre's economic growth through his cattle, real estate, and banking enterprises.

 Havre is the eighth-largest city in Montana, and the largest city in the Montana section of the Hi-Line.
 With the nearest larger city, Great Falls, about 120 mi to the south, Havre serves as a medical and business center for the Montana section of the Hi-Line.
 U.S. Highway 87 has its northern terminus at Havre.
 U.S. Highway 2, running east–west, is the city's main street.
 The largest employers are Northern Montana Hospital, Montana State University–Northern, and the Burlington Northern and Santa Fe Railway (BNSF).
 Throughout much of the twentieth century, BNSF was the most prominent employer in the city, but the company scaled back its workforce in Havre in the 1990s.
 The Milk River (tributary of the Missouri River) runs through the town, and the Bears Paw Mountains can be seen to the south.